 Adult ADHD Service

-Our Adult ADHD Service provides assessment, diagnosis and treatment for adults with symptoms of attention deficit hyperactivity disorder (ADHD).
+Our Adult ADHD Service provides assessment, diagnosis and treatment for adults with symptoms of attention deficit hyperactivity disorder (ADHD), who are based in the Wigan borough.
 We can also signpost you onto other mental health services if you need any extra support.

 Our team is made up of staff from a range of backgrounds, including medical, nursing and occupational therapy.